-In this video, our chief investment officer, Shaun Port, explains why we began socially responsible investing at Nutmeg.
+In this video, our chief investment officer, James McManus, explains why we began socially responsible investing at Nutmeg.

 How do you decide if an investment is ethical?

 There are many ways to decide whether an investment is ethical.
 If the investment is in a company, you could try to calculate that company’s carbon footprint, look at how it treats its workers, or count how many independent directors are on its board, for example.

 We think all of these factors are important, so we use a system that scores investments based on a range of data.
 Broadly, the data covers three concepts – environmental, social and governance.
 Our white paper explains our process.

 MSCI, a market-leading financial information provider and compiler of indices, is our data source.

 Will I get lower returns if I invest in a socially responsible way?

 This is one of the most frequently asked questions in ethical investing.
 Many investors fear that “doing good” with their money will mean accepting a lower return.

 We disagree.
 According to our analysis, there are no statistically reliable differences between the returns from conventional and socially responsible strategies; in fact, socially responsible strategies have often outperformed conventional ones on a risk-adjusted basis1.